 Citizens from most foreign countries will need a Russian student visa to study in Russia.
 Russia is not a member state of the EU/EFTA, so there is no visa-free entry to Russia for EU/EFTA citizens.

-Several other countries have limited visa-free arrangements with Russia for short stays of between 14–90 days.
-Citizens of these countries can enter Russia without a visa but will need to sort out a Russian student visa from the Russian General Directorate of Migratory Affairs (GUVM) once inside the country.
-These agreements are more designed for tourists and, with restrictions of up to three months, for longer courses you should consider a Russian student visa instead.
-For more information on which countries can enter Russia without a visa, see our guide to Russian visas and residence permits.
+Several other countries have visa-free arrangements with Russia for short stays of 14–90 days.
+Citizens of these countries can enter Russia without a visa but must sort out a Russian student visa from the Russian General Directorate of Migratory Affairs (GUVM) once in Russia.
+These agreements are usually for tourists with restrictions of up to three months.
+For longer courses, consider a Russian student visa instead.
+Even more information is in our guide to Russian visas and residence permits.

-For citizens of countries that need a visa to enter Russia (which includes most EU/EFTA states), a Russian student visa will need to be obtained before travelling to Russia.
+For citizens of countries that need a visa to enter Russia (which includes most EU/EFTA states), prospective students must get a Russian student visa before traveling to Russia.
 A Russian student visa is valid for 90 days but can be extended to a year and then renewed after that for the duration of the study.
 This visa is valid for study in any Russian college or university or for any short-term courses.

-If you are travelling to Russia to engage in post-doctoral research or to attend academic seminars and require a visa to enter Russia, you can apply for a Russian Humanitarian Visa.
-It is valid for up to a year for purposes including those related to science or culture.
-See our article on Russian visas and permits for more information.
+If you are doing postdoctoral research or attending seminars and require a visa to enter Russia, you can apply for a Humanitarian Visa.
+It is valid for up to a year for purposes relating to science or culture.

-Russian student visas are initially issued for three months.
+Russian student visas are first issued for three months.
 You then have to apply to the local division of the Federal Migration Service of the Russian Federation (FMS of Russia) to extend your visa.
-The FMS will issue you with a multi-visa which will allow you to enter and leave Russia for a period of one year.
-Before the visa expires at the end of the year, you have to apply to extend the visa for a further year.
+The FMS issues a multi-visa that allows you to enter Russia for one year.
+Before the visa expires, you must apply for an extension for a further year.
 You then continue in this way throughout your academic course.

 You can start applying for a student visa up to 45 days before you plan to travel to Russia.
 You must apply through the Russian Embassy or consulate in your home country.
-There are also authorised visa centres in some countries: Austria, Belgium, Bulgaria, Canada, Czech Republic, Estonia, Denmark, Finland, France, Germany, Greece, Italy, Latvia, Lithuania, the Netherlands, Norway, Poland, Portugal, South Korea, Spain, Sweden, Switzerland, Turkey, United Kingdom and the United States.
+There are also authorized visa centers in some countries: Austria, Belgium, Bulgaria, Canada, Czech Republic, Estonia, Denmark, Finland, France, Germany, Greece, Italy, Latvia, Lithuania, the Netherlands, Norway, Poland, Portugal, South Korea, Spain, Sweden, Switzerland, Turkey, United Kingdom, and the United States.
 You may be denied entry into Russia on a student visa if you are HIV-positive.